staD020/png2prg/readme.txt

   ./png2prg -bitpair-colors 0,-1,-1,3 image.png

-# Sprite Animation:
+## Sprite Animation:

-Each frame will be concatenated in the .prg.
+Each frame will be concatenated in the output .prg.

-# Bitmap Animation (only koala):
+## Bitmap Animation (only koala):

 If multiple files are added, they are treated as animation frames.
 You can also supply an animated .gif.